Skip to contents

 Overview

-bridgr can return point forecasts only, or it can also compute bootstrap uncertainty for the fitted target equation and predictive intervals for forecasts.
+bridgr can return point forecasts only, or it can also compute coefficient uncertainty for the fitted target equation and prediction intervals for forecasts.

 The relevant estimation arguments are: